z0nk3r/aoc/README.md

 ## Setup
 There are two setup steps required:
-* Provide your username to include as part of the User-Agent in HTTP Requests, (`username.txt`)
+* Provide your username to include as part of the User-Agent in HTTP Requests, (`lib/username.txt`)
-* Get your individual Advent of Code account cookie (`cookie.txt`)
+* Get your individual Advent of Code account cookie (`lib/cookie.txt`)

-If you haven't completed these steps and you run the Auto-Grabber, you will be auto-prompted to manually retrieve/provide them.
+Typically, just run the Auto-Grabber.
+You will be auto-prompted to manually retrieve/provide the above setup items.
 ```shell
     Enter your username for the User-Agent string (Will cache locally, should only have to do this once)